Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 ## UX
 ### Users
-The user should be able to interact with the website freely and be able to visit the product pages of the site including, watches, glasses, watch straps etc. They will be able to also Sign up and login with an authenticated account that allows them to interact with their previous orders on their account etc.
+The user should be able to interact with the website freely and be able to visit the product pages of the site including watches, glasses, watch straps etc. They will be able to also Sign up and login with an authenticated account that allows them to interact with their previous orders on their account etc.

 ### Admins
 The Admins should be able to manage the accounts of the users registered to the site, and freely able to use product management to alter and delete products at will.